 Generally, every insurer carrying on a business in Ontario through a permanent establishment (as defined in s.4) must submit a Corporations Tax Return - CT8.

 A completed CT8 and supporting documents must be submitted within 6 months after the end of your taxation year.
-If the CT8 Return is filed late, a penalty may be imposed.
-The penalty for filing incomplete or late returns that are required to be filed before December 18, 1998, is 5% of the amount of the deficiency in the tax account for the taxation year, as of the day the return was required to be filed (six months following the taxation year end), with no maximum amount.
+If the CT8 is filed late, a penalty may be imposed.

 Rules for Calculating Penalty